BDunham484/super-duper-broccoli/01-Class-Content/20-React/01-Activities/26-Stu_Testing/README.md

 ## 💡 Hints

-How can you use the official [React Docs on testing](https://reactjs.org/docs/testing-recipes.html#snapshot-testing) to assist in this exercise?
+How can you use the official [Vitest Docs on testing](https://vitest.dev/guide/snapshot.html) and [pretty](https://www.npmjs.com/package/pretty) to assist in this exercise?

 ## 🏆 Bonus